|Deborah Martin / Erik Wøllo |

 Deborah shares some insight into the essence of the work, “The American Indian believes there are two worlds – the world of spirit and the world of form.
 Creating a bridge between the two worlds are ritual, healing and magic.
 The music process presented here was created to represent with sound this bridge between the worlds.”
-Erik adds, “It is important to hear the voices of the past and how they lived in tune with the rhythm and spirit of the earth.
+Wollo adds, “It is important to hear the voices of the past and how they lived in tune with the rhythm and spirit of the earth.
 With Between Worlds, we delved deeply into the experience, capturing the feeling of this American Indian heritage with sounds and compositions.”

 On site location recordings, authentic American Indian instruments, and sonic soundspaces by contributing artist Steve Roach, augment these beautifully composed vignettes, delicately and respectfully illuminating life, Between Worlds.